iferdelja/hugo-static-web/content/project/agent-cash.md

 weight		= 1
 +++

-AgentCASH is a mobile payment system for Android that allows businesses to accept card or cash payments any place, any time.
+<a href ="http://www.agentcash.com" target="_blank">AgentCASH </a> is a mobile payment system for Android that allows businesses to accept card or cash payments any place, any time.

 App fully supports all requirements of a small or medium business.